oznogon/gattaibushido-public/rules/02_pilots.md

 ## Pilots: Gear (IN PROGRESS)

-In addition to cool powers, weapons, and robos, your Pilots also have access to a wide array of supplementary tools called **Gear**.
+In addition to cool powers, daisho, and robos, your Pilots also have access to a wide array of supplementary tools called **Gear**.
 These can be used out in the field to provide bonus effects and boosts, giving your Pilot just the edge she needs to get ahead of the enemy and complete her missions!

 Gear is normally acquired via the Bunker location.
 By spending points of the Armory resource while at your team's Bunker, you can "rent" Gear for use on your upcoming mission.
 Unused (and *undamaged*) Gear at the end of a Mission can be returned to the Armory for a restoration of some of those spent Resource points.
 And sometimes Coach may even let your team find new pieces of Gear out in the field, too.
 This is entirely up to his discretion, though, so don't go out there expecting freebies.